linzjax/remotelife-tips-and-tricks/README.md

 Asyncronous productivity

-Random learning
+Random learning from peers is limited

 Mentorship can be hard

 Always working.
 You may not understand that you're not working.

-Easy to overbook
+Easy to overbook yourself for more than you can handle.